Indonesia

 Social Development

-Indonesia has the world's 4th largest population and managed to cut its poverty rate in half in the past 20 years, which reached an all-time low of 9.2 percent in September 2019.
+Indonesia has the world's 4th largest population and managed to substantially reduce its poverty rate, which reached an all-time low of 8.6% in September 2024.

 Export Products

-Indonesia's most important export products are coal and palm oil, followed by rubber, lignite, and gold.
+Indonesia's most important export products are coal and palm oil, followed by ferro-alloys, natural gas, and lignite.
+The country also exports a wide range of manufactured products as well as agricultural commodities.

 Trade Partners

-China accounts for the largest share of trade with 23 % and is both the most important source of imports and the most important export destination.
+China accounts for the largest share of trade (24% in 2023) and is both the most important source of imports and the most important export destination.
 Japan and the US are the second and third largest trade partners.

 Economic Structure

-Services (42%) and industry (41%) contribute the largest shares to Indonesia's GDP.
+Services (43% in 2023) and industry (40%) contribute the largest shares to Indonesia's GDP.
 Both the mining sector, coal, copper, gold, and tin, and the textiles and footwear industries are important pillars of the Indonesian economy.
 About one third of the labour force is employed in the agricultural sector, which supplies rubber, coffee, cocoa, and palm oil to the world market.

 Usage of GSP Preferences